2002 Au Sable Forks earthquake

-The 2002 Au Sable Forks earthquake was an unusual and rare earthquake that struck North Country in 20 April, 2002 at 06:50:45 local time.
+The 2002 Au Sable Forks earthquake was an unusual and rare earthquake that struck North Country on April 20, 2002, at 06:50:45 local time.
 This earthquake had a moment magnitude of 5.1 and a Modified Mercalli Intensity of VII (Very strong).
 There was damage near the epicenter however there were no injuries nor deaths.
 Shortly after, another earthquake measuring 3.7 struck the same area.

 Geologic setting

 This earthquake and its aftershocks are located on the northeastern side of the Adirondack massif, on the Champlain fault zone.
-This fault zone is characterized by north-south striking brittle faults.
+This fault zone is characterized by north–south striking brittle faults.
 These faults include both normal, usually high angle, as well as thrust/reverse faults.
 While Grenville-age structure is mostly striking east to west and is generally quite complex, the hard structure in the Adirondack Mountains are influenced by regional fracture zones that are trending north-northeast.
 Some of these are traced for hundreds of kilometers across the entire Adirondack massif and they have a clear expression in the morphology.
 However they cannot generally be classified as faults because they have surprisingly little accumulated displacement.

 Earthquake

-The earthquake that occurred near the town of Au Sable Forks, NY, on the 20th of April 2002 was the largest earthquake to strike the region since 1988 and the biggest to be observed on regional broadband station networks.
+The earthquake occurred near the town of Au Sable Forks, NY on April 20, 2002.
+It was the largest earthquake to strike the region since 1988 and the biggest to be observed on regional broadband station networks.
 The shaking was felt in a wide region from Canada to Pennsylvania.
-This event had a north-south striking thrust (reverse) fault mechanism at a depth of 8.7 km, which is consistent with the trend of usual faulting in the area.
-There were 80 aftershocks recorded more than a year after the earthquake, which 3 of them had a magnitude of 3.0 or larger.
+This event had a north–south striking thrust (reverse) fault mechanism at a depth of 8.7 km, which is consistent with the trend of usual faulting in the area.
+There were 80 aftershocks recorded more than a year after the earthquake, of which three had a magnitude of 3.0 or larger.